Leeds United 0-0 Nottingham Forest

 Second Half ends, Leeds United 0, Nottingham Forest 0.

 Attempt missed.
-Henri Lansbury (Nottingham Forest) right footed shot from outside the box is too high from a direct free kick.
+Pablo Hernández (Leeds United) right footed shot from the centre of the box misses to the left.

-Dexter Blackstock (Nottingham Forest) wins a free kick in the attacking half.
+Offside, Nottingham Forest.
+Eric Lichaj tries a through ball, but Tyler Walker is caught offside.

 Booking

-Attempt missed.
-Luke Murphy (Leeds United) right footed shot from outside the box is high and wide to the right.
-Assisted by Lewis Cook.

 Attempt saved.
-Mirco Antenucci (Leeds United) right footed shot from the right side of the box is saved in the centre of the goal.
+Pierre-Michel Lasogga (Leeds United) header from the left side of the six yard box is saved in the bottom right corner.
+Assisted by Hadi Sacko with a cross.

+Armand Traore (Nottingham Forest) wins a free kick in the defensive half.

-Attempt blocked.
-Alex Mowatt (Leeds United) left footed shot from outside the box is blocked.
-Assisted by Gaetano Berardi with a cross.
+Attempt saved.
+Pablo Hernández (Leeds United) right footed shot from the centre of the box is saved in the bottom left corner.
+Assisted by Samuel Sáiz.

 Substitution